Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Regression Tree Approach to HDLM

+The priors on modifier tree structures and treed DLM structures follow \citet{Chipman2012}.
+We apply the Dirichlet prior on splitting rules of \citet{Linero2018b} in the modifier tree to allow for modifier selection.
+Our model returns both posterior inclusion and variable selection probabilities and in line with \citet{Linero2018b} we make inference using posterior inclusion probabilities.
+Complete details are given in Supplementary Materials Section 1.

-where $\tau_a,\nu\sim\mathcal{C}^+(0,1)$ define a horseshoe-like estimator on tree specific effects.
-We include the error variance $\sigma^2$ in this prior, allowing it to be integrated out during tree updates.
-This prior specification differs from previous BART implementations \citep{Chipman2012,Starling2019}, which apply a uniform variance prior across all trees.
-The modifier-tree-specific variance prior improves performance in treed DLM because it shrinks the effects of misspecified trees, which serves to reduce variance and false window detection \citep{Mork2021EstimatingPairs}.
+The distributed lag effects are assigned the conjugate normal prior, $\delta_{abc} |\tau_a, \nu, \sigma \sim\mathcal{N}(0,\tau_a^2\nu^2\sigma^2)$, where $\tau_a,\nu\sim\mathcal{C}^+(0,1)$ define a horseshoe-like estimator on tree specific effects.
+We include error variance $\sigma^2$ to allow integration over this parameter during tree updates.
+Our prior specification differs from previous BART implementations \citep{Chipman2012,Starling2019}, which apply uniform variance across all trees.
+The tree-specific variance prior improves performance in treed DLM by shrinking effects of misspecified trees, reducing variance and false window detection \citep{Mork2023EstimatingPairs}.